ericlavigne/CarND-Traffic-Sign-Classifier/README.md

 test data sets contained 34799, 4410, and 12630 images respectively.
 (See "Provide a Basic Summary" in the notebook.)

+I also found that the different types of signs had very different frequencies in the training set.
+There were only 180 "speed limit 20km/h" signs but 2010 "speed limit 50km/h" signs, for example.
+This gives the network a strong incentive to learn the most frequently occurring sign types first and have difficulty learning the less frequent sign types later.
+I would need to address this issue later by balancing out the sign type frequencies.

 Upon visualizing one of each type of sign from the training set, I was surprised to find that many of the images were very dim and/or blurry.
 Some just looked like black squares rather than pictures of signs.
 I would need